code-differently/code-differently-24-q1/lesson_02/README.md

 ## Lesson 02 Quiz Instructions

 For this assignment, you will complete a quiz by modifying a Java application.
-Within the quiz project, there are tests that you will need to make pass in order to complete the assignment.
+Within the quiz project, there are tests that you will need to make pass in order to submit your answers.
 Here are the instructions for completing the assignment:

 1. Make sure to sync your fork to pull in the latest changes.
 1. Open the project in **VS Code** and make sure to select `Reopen in Container` when prompted.